terancejiang/MXNet-RecordIO-Revived/README.md

 #### Step2:

-The original MXnet is build on earlier version of Ubuntu, therefore its relay on **libgfortran.so.3**.
+The original MXnet is build on earlier version of Ubuntu, therefore its rely on **libgfortran.so.3**.

 But libgfortran3 is no longer supported after Ubuntu 20.04.
 It depends on an older version of gcc which is no longer maintained in this version of the distribution.